Barbog/deja-website/pages/en/donation.gifting-and-donations.md

 By getting familiar with the ministries in the [Creation](https://dejā.lv/en/creation/volunteering) section could help direct your funds in the area you would like to see them applied.

-If you would like to contribute financially email degosiejani@gmail.com and type DONATION in the subject line, you will receive an email with instructions. or check our #Miinistry_of_finance SLACK channel for bank account details.
+If you would like to contribute financially:

+1. email degosiejani@gmail.com and type DONATION in the subject line, you will receive an email with instructions,
+2. or check our #Miinistry_of_finance SLACK channel for bank account details.